Last update 2/25/2015

 1. Professional Membership – open to any person who has primary responsibilities in the field of public school education communication and public relations and is employed by a public school district, public school education association or an education foundation whose primary purpose is to support a Texas public school district or an individual public school.

-2. Associate Membership - created for public school leaders who do not have full-time communications responsibilities.
+2. Associate Membership - created for public school leaders and those who support public schools who do not have full-time communications responsibilities.

 3. Honorary Membership - shall be bestowed by the Executive Committee upon all recipients of the annual “Key Communicator Award” and upon TSPRA Chapter presidents at the conclusion of their term.
 It may also be bestowed upon others at the discretion of the Executive Committee.

-5. Affiliate Membership – open to private sector schools, businesses and individuals for TSPRA and the Education Foundation Division.
+5. Affiliate Membership – open to private sector schools, businesses and individuals for TSPRA.

 Article V - Officers

-The elected officers of TSPRA shall be a president, a president-elect, nine area vice presidents, two at- large vice presidents and a chairman of the Education Foundation Division.
+The elected officers of TSPRA shall be a president, a president-elect, nine area vice presidents, three at-large vice presidents.
 A parliamentarian shall be appointed by the Executive Committee.

 Article VI - Executive Director